telekom/gateway-kong-fork/ENI-README.md

 Therefore we use the following approach: all edits are solely done in release/eni-prefixed branches.\

 This means master has a eni-master equivalent.\
 Releases have a eni-release/x.x.x.x equivalent and released as x.x.x.x.
+The final x indicates the ENI-Version.

 ## How to update our sources?
 Release branches should not require updates from remote.\